 Newer launch monitors, which employ Doppler radar technology, can even measure “carry distance” (the distance from the tee at which the ball lands) and “roll” (the distance the ball advances after initial landing).

 Buyer beware!
 It is extremely important to note that many machines claim to measure all three basic characteristics of the golf ball.
 While launch speed and angle are relatively simple to detect, actual spin rate measurement can only be performed by the best of the bunch.
 Most machines cannot measure the spinning golf ball and can only “estimate” spin rate.

-A fitting session which lacks spin rate data is often useless and incomplete at best.
-It is worth your time to do some research to find a clubfitter in your area that is equipped with a launch monitor that handles spin rate measurement.
-Be warned, they all say they can, few can actually stand behind it.
+A fitting session that lacks spin rate data is often useless and incomplete at best.
+It is worth your time to do some research to find a clubfitter in your area equipped with a launch monitor that handles spin rate measurement.
+Be warned, they all say they can, but few can actually stand behind it.